You are here:

 - EPA begins conducting its analyses of the most recent TRI data, which will be published in the TRI National Analysis.

 - December / January TRI National Analysis Available:

 - EPA releases the TRI National Analysis, an in-depth report on the previous calendar year's TRI data.

 - The TRI Program conducts data quality checks and provides analytical support for enforcement efforts led by EPA's Office of Enforcement and Compliance Assurance (OECA).

 - Preparations continue for the next TRI reporting cycle.

 If a facility meets all three of the criteria below, it must report to the TRI Program:

-Methods of Reporting
+Method of Reporting

-1. The majority of facilities submit TRI reports via TRI-MEweb, EPA's online TRI reporting application.
+Facilities submit TRI reports via TRI-MEweb, EPA's online TRI reporting application.